puppetlabs/puppetlabs-patching_as_code/README.md

 ## Controlling which patches get installed

 If you need to limit which patches can get installed, use the blocklist/allowlist capabilties.
-This is best done through Hiera by defining an array values for `patching_as_code::blocklist` and/or `patching_as_code::allowlist`.
+This is best done through Hiera by defining an array values for `patching_as_code::blocklist` and/or `patching_as_code::allowlist` for Windows Updates and Linux packages.
+For Chocolatey packages, separate Hiera values `patching_as_code::blocklist_choco` and/or `patching_as_code::allowlist_choco` can be set.

 To prevent KB2881685 and the 7zip Chocolatey package from getting installed/updated on Windows:
 ```
 patching_as_code::blocklist:
   - KB2881685
+patching_as_code::blocklist_choco:
   - 7zip
 ```
 To only allow the patching of a specific set of 3 Linux packages: